nerdie/nerdie/README.markdown

 Now run:
     node server.js

-## Tiny Module Errors

-If you see this:
-"You're seeing this error because you used npm to install tiny.
-Tiny has been renamed in the npm registry to "tiny" instead of "node-tiny".
-Please use `npm install tiny` to update your package."

-Then go to the node_modules directory and delete the node_tiny directory.
-Back in the root directory, do:
-    npm install tiny

-Then edit nerdie_interface.js changing node_tiny into tiny as well.

 # Usage
 There are no usage instructions.
 The following regular expressions are registered with nerdie by default:
     Registered pattern: /what is best in life/i